Team Germany

 Sandra Dollhäupl

-As a native of Nuremberg, I grew up with the Nuremberg Zoo and I have always been fascinated by dolphins.
-It was clear to me very early on what direction my professional life would take.
-After the opportunity to write various final theses at school and university, I worked for years as a zoo attendant and worked under the direction of Dr. Lorenzo von Fersen on a project on animal welfare with dolphins and manatees.
-Once you have experienced Lorenzo live, you can't help but become a member of Yaqu Pacha.
-His enthusiasm for species conservation in South America is infectious, has a real impact and visible results.
-I now work as a curator for the South America and species conservation area at Karlsruhe Zoo.
-The combination of creating lasting experiences and imparting knowledge to visitors is indispensable, especially in today's world, in order to make a voice heard for species conservation.
-I am happy to work here with like-minded and highly motivated people who have turned their hobby into a profession and are passionate about what they do!
-I can also pursue my real passion, marine mammals, by helping with events and organizing Yaqu Pacha.
+As a true Nuremberg native, I grew up with the Nuremberg Zoo, and dolphins have always fascinated me.
+I knew very early on what direction my professional life should take.
+After having the opportunity to write various theses during my school and university career, I worked as a zoo guide for many years and collaborated on a project on animal welfare in dolphins and manatees under the direction of Dr. Lorenzo von Fersen.
+Once you have experienced Lorenzo in person, you cannot help but become a member of Yaqu Pacha.
+His enthusiasm for species conservation in South America is contagious, makes perfect sense, and has visible results.
+I now work as a curator for the South America and Species Conservation department at Karlsruhe Zoo.
+The combination of creating sustainable experiences and imparting knowledge to visitors is essential, especially in today's world, in order to raise awareness for species conservation.
+I am happy to work here with like-minded and highly motivated people who have turned their hobby into their profession and are passionate about what they do!
+I can also pursue my real passion, marine mammals, by helping with events and organization at Yaqu Pacha.

 Frank Eisenhuth